jfrogtraining/go-swampup-service/README.md

 ## Initial Preparation

-1. Run `git clone https://github.com/jfrogtraining/go-swampup-service` and change to the go-swampup-service directory
+1. From your browser, open the url `https://github.com/jfrogtraining/go-swampup-service` and fork the repository and copy the clone url.

+2. Change to your working directory and clone using the forked repo url

+3. cd go-swampup-service

-2. git checkout -b <yourBranchName>
+4. git checkout -b <yourBranchName>

-3. go build -v ./...
+5. go build -v ./...

-4. You can manually run the service by typing ./go-swampup-service
+6. You can manually run the service by typing ./go-swampup-service

-5. Test by running a GET on http://localhost:7888
+7. Test by running a GET on http://localhost:7888

 6. Observe the logs

-7. Interrupt the program by typing CTRL-C
+8. Interrupt the program by typing CTRL-C

 ## Working with Modules